 The information in this section is common to all Dutypoint pump sets.
-For more detailed troubleshooting information that is specific to the type and model of pump and controller used in this product, please refer to the manufacturer's literature.
+More detailed troubleshooting information that is specific to the type and model of pump and controller used in this product, can be found in other sections of this manual.